eranff/Cif2022/src/edu/nyu/cif2022/homework2/Homework.md

 ^^^^^^^^^^^

 Repeat Question #1 but now use a Runnable instead of a supplier to achieve the same goal and out put.
-In addition, you will use a lambda as a veriable rather than inline it.
+In addition, you will use a lambda as a variable rather than inline it.
 A scaffold is provided.